"Preparing for war": Africans scramble for groceries

 Like Rwanda, Kenya stepped in to try and curb price rises.

 Its Competition Authority ordered another chain, Cleanshelf Supermarkets, to refund customers for overpricing hand sanitizers.
-The firm blamed it on action of one staff member.
+The firm blamed one staff member for making unauthorised price increases.

 "The recent experience is unjustifiable and we are very sorry," said Veronica Wambui, head of sales and marketing, in a statement the company posted on Twitter.

-From South Africa to Senegal, long lines snaked outside stores as families stocked up on essential health and food items from disinfectants to pasta.
+From South Africa to Senegal, long lines snaked outside stores as families stocked up on items such as disinfectants and pasta.

+"This is crazy.
+There's almost nothing on the shelves," said 68-year-old pensioner Barbara Ollerman, stacking rice in her trolley in Johannesburg's Woolworths.

+Auditor Sihle Qalinge at Checkers supermarket nearby said she had sneaked out of work to buy toilet paper - she had been trying to find it since Sunday.

-Anna, the manager at Auchan supermarket in Dakar's upmarket Mermoz area, told Reuters sales had doubled since last weekend.
+Anna, the manager at Auchan supermarket in Dakar's upmarket Mermoz area, said sales had doubled since last weekend.
 Hand sanitizer had run out and suppliers were struggling to fulfil orders, she said.

-"The most sold items are pasta - people have taken everything!" she said, adding that prices had remained the same there, though many desperate shoppers were not even checking.
+"The most sold items are pasta - people have taken everything!" she said, adding that prices remained the same, even though many desperate shoppers were not checking.

 ($1 = 943.7830 Rwandan francs)